davidhertz7/VoltMart_Exploratory_Analysis/README.md

 Between 2019 and 2022, VoltMart generated $28M in sales from 108K orders, with an average order value (AOV) of $260.
 The company experienced its strongest year-over-year growth in 2020, with revenue up 163%, order volume up 101%, and AOV increasing by 31%.

-However, the following years showed a downward trend with signaicant drops in 2022: sales declined by 46%, order volume by 40%, and AOV by 10%.
+However, the following years showed a downward trend with significant drops in 2022: sales declined by 46%, order volume by 40%, and AOV by 10%.
 While part of this decline can be attributed to the normalization of consumer behavior after the pandemic, the following sections explore additional contributing factors and identify key opportunities for improvement.